faisalahmedsifat/available-course-search/README.md

 then play an alarm every time the code executes and finds the course as available(seats > 0)
 2. To send the email, a .env file must be added.
 "SENDER_EMAIL", "SENDER_APP_PASSWORD", "RECIEVER_EMAIL" must be specified.

 NOTE: "SENDER" must use 2step authentication, and generate an app password from https://myaccount.google.com/apppasswords.
+IF ANYONE FIND THIS USEFUL PLEASE GIVE A STAR.